sadjow/phoenix-devenv-template/README.md

 - [Devenv documentation on using nixpkgs-unstable](https://devenv.sh/common-patterns/#getting-a-recent-version-of-a-package-from-nixpkgs-unstable)
 - [Discussion about package versioning in Nix](https://github.com/NixOS/nixpkgs/issues/93327)
 - [NixOS search for Elixir packages](https://search.nixos.org/packages?channel=unstable&query=elixir)

+## CI Setup

+This template includes GitHub Actions workflows for continuous integration:

+- **CI workflow**: Automatically tests that the development environment builds correctly on every push and pull request
+  - Tests on both Ubuntu and macOS to ensure cross-platform compatibility
+- **Dependency updates**: A scheduled workflow that automatically updates Nix dependencies and creates a pull request with the changes
+- **Dependabot**: Keeps GitHub Actions dependencies up-to-date with weekly checks

+These workflows ensure that your development environment remains stable, well-formatted, and up-to-date with minimal manual intervention.

 ## Customizing